lheydel/manguru-back/README.md

 ## Tests
 The test runner used in this project is called [Jest](https://jestjs.io/).
 It manages unit, integration and end-to-end tests and works well with asynchroneous operations.

-To prevent the tests from ruining the data in your local database, a second settings file is available in /prisma/test to deploy your prisma instance with.
+To prevent the tests from ruining the data in your local database, a second setup is available in /prisma/test to deploy a second prisma instance.
 A script is provided to help you run the tests without having to think about it.

 > **Note** - This script is currently only available on Windows, but it will enventually be adapted for Linux environments if necessary.

 You can find the script at the root of the project under the name of `test.bat`.
-It deploys the prisma test instance, runs the tests, and then redeploy your dev instance so that you don't have to do anything beside running this whenever you want to run your tests.
+It deploys the prisma test instance, runs the tests and stops prisma.

 To run it, go to the root of the project and call :
 ```